operate-first/curator/README.md

 # **Curator**

-## Release Information
-Version 0.4 07/30/2021
-+ Dowload raw data of OCP infrastructure utilization.
-+ Automation of storing infrastructure utilization data in an S3-compatible persistent volume.
-+ Unzipped metrics are being stored in an S3-compatible volume.
-+ Pre-defined SQL query support for the infrastructure utilization data.
-+ Custom SQL query support for the infrastructure utilization data.

 ## About
 An infrastructure consumption showback project for OCP.
 The curator project retrieves infrastructure utilization as raw data using [koku-metrics-operator](https://github.com/project-koku/koku-metrics-operator).

 You need administrator access to an OpenShift v.4.5+ cluster.

 The project is being incubated in the [Operate First](https://www.operate-first.cloud/) environment.
 To submit an issue or a feature request, please raise an issue at https://github.com/operate-first/curator/issues.

-### Functionalities
-+ Download raw data of OCP infrastructure utilization. (v0.1 - 05/26/2021)
-+ Automation of storing infrastructure utilization data in an S3-compatible persistent volume. (v0.2 - 06/09/2021)
-+ Pre-defined SQL query support for the infrastructure utilization data. (v0.4 - 07/30/2021)
-+ Custom SQL query support for the infrastructure utilization data. (v0.4 - 07/30/2021)

 ### Backup a directory to an S3 bucket